Street Art City Guide to Stavanger, Norway*

 Wander around the cobbled pedestrian streets of the cities centres shopping district and find works by Norweigan street artist Martin Watson, US artist NDA Streetart, Dabs and Myla, Logan Hicks, John Feckner, UK street artist Ben Eine, JPS, SPY, Niels Shoe Meulam, Ernest Zaxharevic, Slava Ptrk and Belgian Stencil artist Jaune.

-Be sure to look up and down too when walking around as there are a number of altered street signs by New York-based artist Dan Witz still to be seen and miniature concrete-looking tower blocks by German stencil artist EVOL who transformed a number of the street-level electrical boxes.
+Be sure to look up and down too when walking around as there are several altered street signs by New York-based artist Dan Witz still to be seen and miniature concrete-looking tower blocks by German stencil artist EVOL who transformed a number of the street-level electrical boxes.

 Visit Øvre Holmegate named Stavanger's most colourful street where all the buildings have been painted in vibrant colours, here you will spot some beautiful life-size wheat-pasted work from New York street artist Swoon plus works from artist David Choe.